 It is possible to calm yourself through deeply breathing, triggering the parasympathetic nervous system and relaxation.
 It is physiologically impossible to hold muscular tension when you breathe deeply!

 And it is the breath that breaks the tension cycle!
 If we could just learn this technique and apply it in our everyday lives!

 A very effective exercise to evaluate the depth of your breathing is to sit upright, quietly.
 Breathe in and out as normal, for a few minutes and focus on your breath.
-When you are ready, take in a deep breath and fill you lungs.
+When you are ready, take in a deep breath and fill your lungs.
 Then, open your mouth and as you exhale, say "ahhhhh" for as long as you are able.

-If you are unable to prolong the exhalation phase for a period of 20 seconds while saying "ah" you are breathing too shallow.
+If you are unable to prolong the exhalation phase for a period of 20 seconds while saying "ah" you are breathing too shallowly.
 You are holding in, or guarding the precious breath, instead of fully releasing, to bring back deeper breath, deeper life energy.

 I admit it takes practice and I personally had no idea how tightly I was holding on to my breath.
 20 seconds is a loooongggg time!

 If feelings arise from this deep breathing exercise, notice them and write the feelings down if you can.
 Many of us have tight muscles in the diaphragm, unknowingly.
 It is where a lot of our tension goes, as we all hold our breaths when emotions arise.

-Other people have tight muscles in the upper back and shoulders that hold tension, preventing the chest from fully expanding, that makes breathing deeply very difficult.
+Other people have tight muscles in the upper back and shoulders that hold tension, preventing the chest from fully expanding, which makes breathing deeply very difficult.

 Often when we try to remember to breathe effectively, our bodies also remember things that we are trying to hold inside.
 Relaxing the muscles of the breath may release some of these emotions that have been hidden from consciousness.